adevinta/vulcan-cicd/README.md

 Add this workflow to approve the dependabot pull requests.

+* Activates auto-merge for **all** dependabot pull requests.
+* Approves the dependabot pull requests for `minor` or `patch` updates.
+  * `major` updates must be approved.
-The target branch should be protected to require checks to be passed in order to prevent merging faulty updates.
+  * The target branch should be protected to require checks to be passed in order to prevent merging faulty updates.

 ```yaml